[Startseite]

 • For this function the following parameter files must exist in the program folder : gexit.plt, ginit.plt, pola36.plt, postcol.plt, postmon.plt (included in spekwin32_install_en.exe).
 Tested with Gnuplot 3.7 for Windows (32bit).
 You will find more information on Gnuplot here.

-• Current graph window is copied as a vector graphic to the clipboard.
+• Current graph window is copied as a vector graphics to the clipboard.
 From there, it can be pasted into graphic or text processing software.
 For optimized graphics see File/Save as...

 • Prints the current graph window.
 Select installed printers like usual.